 Evaluate — Focusing on the identified controls and activities, the project team evaluated each one of them to determine the potential value that could be delivered by automating it.
 The team relied on a Protiviti-developed automation evaluation methodology for this step.

-Prioritize — Finally, each control/activity was ranked high, medium or low priority for automation, and the ranking was confirmed with the business process owners.
+Prioritise — Finally, each control/activity was ranked high, medium or low priority for automation, and the ranking was confirmed with the business process owners.
 The assigned ranking was then used to develop an automation road map, outlining the controls/activities with which to move forward during the automation pilot.

-Each phase included a deliberate and methodical evaluation that prioritized the RPA candidates based on their investment return value, avoiding the temptation to automate anything that could be automated.
+Each phase included a deliberate and methodical evaluation that prioritised the RPA candidates based on their investment return value, avoiding the temptation to automate anything that could be automated.
 For example, in the evaluation phase, the activity’s frequency, the volume of transactions associated with a process, the availability and accessibility of the data, and other characteristics of the activity were all carefully considered and an aggregated score was assigned reflecting the value potential of the automation.

-Similarly, in the prioritization phase, the ranking of candidates took into account not just time and cost savings, but also other aspects, such as the potential of the automated control to reduce errors.
+Similarly, in the prioritisation phase, the ranking of candidates took into account not just time and cost savings, but also other aspects, such as the potential of the automated control to reduce errors.
 Ultimately, these considerations drove the company’s decision on which controls to automate.
 A high priority designation was reserved for the automation candidates with the most promising ROI, while those less suited for automation and lacking a robust or clear ROI potential were ranked medium or low.
 Also considered during this phase was how much effort it would take to script the bot for each control.

 In the final count, Protiviti came up with a list of more than 100 control/ activity candidates for automation.
 Thanks to the thorough and methodical approach, the list made sense to management and created a solid business case for further investment.
-More important, the method helped avoid the “rush to implement” trap that many organizations fall into with new and emerging technologies.
+More important, the method helped avoid the “rush to implement” trap that many organisations fall into with new and emerging technologies.

-The methodical approach assisted the organization in further defining its RPA strategy and automation road map, allowing management to move forward with confidence in the type of return each automated activity could generate.
+The methodical approach assisted the organisation in further defining its RPA strategy and automation road map, allowing management to move forward with confidence in the type of return each automated activity could generate.
 The work was valuable not only in highlighting what should be automated, but also what shouldn’t be automated within the audit department, even though it’s possible.
-Organizations that take an honest, risk-informed and ROI-based approach to their automation investment are more likely to succeed in their RPA efforts than those that invest in automation driven by pressure to innovate but without a clear, outcomes-driven RPA strategy.
+Organisations that take an honest, risk-informed and ROI-based approach to their automation investment are more likely to succeed in their RPA efforts than those that invest in automation driven by pressure to innovate but without a clear, outcomes-driven RPA strategy.